gene-git/wg_tool/README.md

 ## License

-`wg_tool` was created by Gene C. It is licensed under the terms of the MIT license.
+Created by Gene C. and licensed under the terms of the MIT license.

+ - SPDX-License-Identifier: MIT
+ - Copyright (c) 2022-2023 Gene C